-Request to the FAA #8 (or SJC, if they are the more appropriate body): The Ad Hoc Committee requests the FAA to initiate a study to look at creating a single Aircraft Noise Reporting System for the area, including, but not limited to: simplified reporting of information by the reporting person, analysis and publicly available reporting.
-The user interface for this system should minimize the number of clicks required to log a complaint.
+Request to the FAA #8A (or SJC, if they are the more appropriate body): The Ad Hoc Committee requests the FAA initiate a study to look at creating a single Aircraft Noise Reporting System for the area, including, but not limited to: Ease of reporting by the public; transparent agency analysis; agency response; and publicly access reporting results.
+The user interface for this system should minimize the number of "clicks" required to log a complaint.